DeBeeUche/GitHubCloneProject/README.md

-This is the description of my repo
+This is a Git project to ptactice merging branches.
+Modification in main branch.